wp-plugins/wp-hide-dashboard/readme.txt

 Below are a couple of the most frequently asked questions.

-Check out http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/ for the full FAQ.
+Check out http://kpdesign.net/wp-plugins/wp-hide-dashboard/ for the full FAQ.

-**Q. How do I change this to hide the Dashboard link, Tools menu and Help options from other roles besides Subscriber?**
+**Q. How do I change this to hide the Dashboard link, Tools menu, Personal Options, and Help options from other roles besides Subscriber?**

 A. To hide these from other roles, you will need to edit the plugin in a plain text editor and make the following changes:

-**Version 1.5**
+**Version 1.5 and up**

-You will need to change the capability in lines 44:
+You will need to change the capability (line 44 in version 1.5, and line 46 in version 2.0):

 `/* Plugin config - user capability for the top level you want to hide everything from */
 $wphd_user_capability = 'edit_posts'; /* [default for subscriber level = edit_posts] */`